-This project is a collaboration with Transport for NSW and iMOVE as well as with the Future Urban Mobility research program within the Smart Cities Research Institute.
-We’re using a virtual reality (VR) environment that simulates a city street to investigate a series of different street configurations and traffic volumes and speeds, to gauge perceptions of which elements of streetscape design help people to feel more comfortable and safe, therefore representing a ‘successful place’.
+This project is a collaboration with Transport for NSW and iMOVE, as well as with the Future Urban Mobility research program within the Innovative Planet Research Institute.
+We’re using a virtual reality (VR) environment that simulates a city street to investigate a series of different street configurations, traffic volumes and speeds, and to gauge perceptions of which streetscape design elements help people feel more comfortable and safe, therefore representing a ‘successful place’.
 The user experience of both the VR and the different street configurations will be measured, including their immersion in the VR environment.

 Streets make up over 80 per cent of public open space and are critical to the active and healthy life of a city.
 The NSW Road Safety Plan 2021 is a supporting plan of the Future Transport 2056 strategy, which aims to “allocate road space in a way that improves the livability of places”.
 As our population grows, increased pressure will be placed on already contested space within our streets.